-Pros / This deep fryer made some of the crispiest and most flavorful fried foods.
+Pros / This deep fryer made the crispiest, most flavorful fried foods during our testing.

 Cons / There isn’t a built-in drain for used oil.

 Verdict / The KRUPS KJ502D51 is one of the best deep fryers we tested.
-In addition to convenient features, such as a lid with vents and a viewing window, its generous capacity allows you to quickly cook for a crowd.
+In addition to its convenient features, such as a lid with vents and a viewing window, it has a generous capacity that allows you to quickly cook for a crowd.